 Internal Displacement Monitoring Centre--

-resource with coverage of many ongoing situations of
+coverage of many ongoing situations of conflict-induced

-conflict-induced internal displacement in the world.
+internal displacement in the world.
+Includes thousands of

-Includes thousands of documents, hundreds of maps, country
+documents, hundreds of maps, country profiles, and

-profiles, and analyses of internal displacement at
+analyses of internal displacement at regional and global

 International Human Rights Research